 If you’re experiencing any of the above symptoms book an eye exam with our Head Optometrist, Anjana Taank.
 Note that if a close relative has glaucoma and you’re over 40, the NHS will fund your eye exam.

-Symptoms of Chronic Glaucoma
+What are the Symptoms of Chronic Glaucoma?

 The chief challenge with chronic glaucoma is that there are no early stage symptoms.
 It happens so gradually that you may be unaware that your peripheral vision is being damaged.
 Regular eye exams are the only way of identifying chronic glaucoma early on, before it permanently affects your vision.